knix008/LVGL/Button8.4/README.md

 - **Number Keypad**: 0-9 digits with clear (지우기) and backspace (←) buttons
 - **Display**: Shows the entered numbers in real-time with top-left alignment
 - **Enter Function**: Shows popup dialog with entered number and clears the text box
-- **Custom UI**: Light green buttons that turn light orange when clicked
+- **Custom UI**: Dodger blue buttons with white text that turn light orange when clicked
 - **Korean Font Support**: Uses NanumGothicCoding-Bold fonts for Korean text display
 - **Responsive**: Real-time text updates as you type